MikeKragelundDK/Migrations_week39/README.md

 Get a file from atlas and run that on my production db.
 I hope this flow makes sense.

+After each version i will compile my code, it has the tag: spring.jpa.hibernate.ddl-auto=validate

+If the entities don't match the database schema, jpa will throw an exception.

 This is my state-based migration:

 V1: